popey/snappy-docs/build-snaps/get-started-snapcraft.md

 title: Get started with snapcraft
 ---

 Snapcraft is a command line tool used to build snaps.
-This guide details the recommended steps to ready to build snaps.
+This guide details the recommended steps to get ready to build snaps.

 Snaps are built to run against a base snap containing a minimal common runtime environment.
 Currently the most popular of those is based around Ubuntu 16.04, and is called `core`.
-In the future there may be other base snaps built from subsequent releases, or other distributions.
+In the future there may be other base snaps built from subsequent releases, or other Linux distributions.
 For now, all snaps should be built to run against the 'Series 16' core.

-It's crucial therefore that snaps are built on an Ubuntu 16.04 base machine to be fully compatible with the currently available series 16 core.
+It's crucial therefore that snaps are built on an Ubuntu 16.04 base machine, VM or container to be fully compatible with the currently available series 16 core.

 It is technically *possible* to build on a newer release of Ubuntu, or on a different Linux distribution.
 However this will likely result in incompatibile libraries being incorporated in the snap causing the snapped application to malfunction.